ifsheldon/ideas_reifying/content/blog/complete-guide-to-wasip2-for-rust-python-programmers/index.en.md

 The implementation of a host is a bit complicated, so let's take a look at the full code in Rust and then break it down.

-We need latest `wasmtime`, which is the crate of _the_ reference WASM runtime, and `wasmtime-wasi`, which provides utilities for running WASIp1 modules and WASIp2 components:
+We need latest `wasmtime >= 49.0`, which is the crate of _the_ reference WASM runtime, and `wasmtime-wasi >= 49.0`, which provides utilities for running WASIp1 modules and WASIp2 components:

 ```toml
 # in host-rs/Cargo.toml